-Most of the places we visit relate to art or science, two of my son’s favourite subjects.
+We visit places related to art or science, two of my son’s favourite subjects.
 (I also enjoy art).
 He also loves anything connected with water like aquariums or going to the seaside.

 Focusing days out with my son’s interests is one way that helps me create flexibility into his routine, being able to visit new places and travel further afield.
 This helps me to create a more accessible day out.
 We also make sure that as a family outing, we include activities that me or my partner want to do too.
-(It’s all about balance)
+(It is all about balance)

 First of all, I always look at the main website of the places we visit before attending.
 I pay attention to the website’s accessibility page and also type in the word autism into the search box.
 I look for information to see if they provide any visual/large print/audio guides.
 If I am still unsure but know that the place/event is something that we will enjoy, I either phone the place or send an email with any questions that I have.